mtn/ostep-notes/sources/persistence.md

 device.
 This motivates an abstraction called the _device driver_, which allows the OS to issue uniform read/write calls which are then passed through to devices in a neutral way.

+## Hard Disk Drives

+Hard disks provide a straightforward interface: there are many sectors (512-byte blocks) from which we can read and write.
+Writes within a single sector are generally guaranteed to be atomic, and accessing blocks that are near one another in the address space, or blocks in a contiguous chunk is generally much faster than random access.

+### Components
+- Data is stored on a _platter_, and modified magnetically.
+Platters are double sided, and there can be more than one, connected to one _spindle_.
+- Data is encoded in concentric circles of sectors called _tracks_.
+- Reading and writing is done by _disk heads_, and there is one of these per surface.
+- Each disk head is connected to a _disk arm_.

+### A Simple Disk Drive

+Consider a simple disk drive, with a single 12-sector track that rotates counter-clockwise.

+- _Rotation delay_ is the time spent waiting for the desired sector to rotate under the disk head.
+Since the disk rotates in one direction, the worst case requires nearly a full rotation.
+- For disks with multiple tracks, _seek time_ is the time spent positioning the head on the correct track.
+It's one of the most costly operations because of the precision required.
+- Because outer tracks have more room than inner ones, they usually have more sectors.
+Tracks with the same number of sectors are grouped into _zones_.
+- Disks keep a _cache_ to quickly service requests.

+### IO Time

+The time to complete an IO request is the sum of the time spent seeking, rotating, and transferring data.
+Because time spent seeking and rotating is much larger for random workloads than sequential ones, we can observe 200-300x speed differences based on access patterns.

+### Disk Scheduling

+Because IO is generally costly, disks have their own scheduler to try and complete sets of requests as fast as possible.
+This allows the OS to issue a series of requests which can then be scheduled using internal disk information that the OS doesn't know.
+The general principle is _shortest job first_.
+When developing a policy we have to be careful to avoid _starvation_ where we ignore all requests that are far away.
+This is done by _sweeping_ from the outside to the inside of a disk, queueing requests for tracks it's already passed until the next sweep.
+Other policies consider rotation time as well.

+### Other questions

+There are a series of other potential things that we can consider:

+- Multiple IO request can be merged into one, decreasing overhead
+- IO requests can be held rather than immediately sent do disk, allowing potentially better requests to come in